Affordable: Incentive Framework + Bedrock Initiative

 Government

 We have two options left.
-One option is to make Profit Machine burp the half-digested government back, but I’ll leave the US citizens to try it if they are willing.
-Another option is to find a different entity that will be more resistant to Profit Machine that can fulfill the role the government vacated.
+One option is to make Profit Machine burp the half-digested government back, but I’ll leave it to the US citizens to try it if they are willing.
+Another option is to find a different entity that will be more resistant to Profit Machine and can fulfill the role the government vacated.

 Religion

-No, I’m not suggesting to pray affordable housing into existence.
-I want to point out that religion is incentivized to be a provider of affordable housing.
+No, I’m not suggesting that we pray affordable housing into existence.
+I want to point out that religion is incentivized to provide affordable housing.

 The influence of religion in the US has been in decline in the past century: 27% of the US population is now unaffiliated, up from 2% in the 1940s.
 Despite the setback, religion remains a powerful entity with a presence in communities of all sizes.
 Also, religion enjoys tax-exempt status and strong constitutional protections.